Australian Jockey Only Gets Two Weeks Suspension After Punching His Horse, Fans Want Harsher Punishment

 Other than his brief statement to the press, Caboche has yet to respond to the backlash on his Twitter page.
 The 22-year-old’s last post came on October 28 when he retweeted a video of the Hometown Cup from Racing.com.

-Do you agree that the jockey should have received a harsher punishment than just two weeks suspension?
+Do you agree that the jockey should have received a harsher punishment than just a two-week suspension?

 [Featured Image by Paul Rovere/Getty Images]